 Survivorman, Camp Arrowhead style!
 Also known as woodlore, this activity will develop skills relating to living and thriving in nature.
 In this activity, Campers will learn how to identify and utilize wild plants and study local wildlife behavior, while also learning primitive skills.
 Boys will become confident in the basics of orienteering, fire making, and preparing a campsite (including knots).
 Another area of instruction will be wilderness first aid skills, which will further aid campers in the quest for self-reliance in nature.

 A rare opportunity at summer camp to work on an actual dig with a real archaeologist.
 We will be excavating an old home site with an eye toward discovering how the early homesteaders lived in Western North Carolina.
-Campers will be learning the field and lab techniques required to help answer these questions as well as discovering footprint of the home and outbuildings so they can be reconstructed in future summers.
+Campers will learn the field and lab techniques required to help answer these questions as well as discovering the footprints of the home and outbuildings so they can be reconstructed in future summers.

 Want to hang out with your friends on the water?
 Canoeing is the perfect outdoor adventure!
 Campers will start by learning water safety, as well as basic grips and strokes in the camp lake.
 Canoeing is not a solo activity, so boys will have to work on communicating with their partner(s) if they want to advance to an off campus canoe excursion!